RanolP/awesome-mcje-vanilla-tech/README.md

 ### Armor

-- [Custom Armor - In Vanilla Minecraft! (ft.
-AncientKingg)](https://youtu.be/Ape1acitJCc) - Creating not only the armor item but also the armor texture by modifying shader.
+- [Ancientkingg/fancyPants](https://github.com/Ancientkingg/fancyPants) - Creating not only the armor item but also the armor texture by modifying shader.
 - Simulating Player with Armor Stand

 ### Others